-DSAs paper application form.
+Apply using the DSA paper application form.
 You cannot apply online.
 Contact Student Finance if you need help with your application.
-Getting a needs assessment

 Student Finance will ask you to arrange a needs assessment of what equipment and support you might need for your course.
 This is known as a study needs assessment.

-You should only book a needs assessment if you’re eligible and Student Finance England tells you to.
+You should only book a needs assessment when Student Finance England tells you to.

-The DSA needs assessor will chat with you about how to get the best out of your course.
+The assessor will speak with you about how to get the best out of your course.
 They will identify areas where you might benefit from support, for example, using computer technology.

-After your assessment, you’ll receive a report listing equipment and other support you can get for your course.
+send you a report listing equipment and other support you can get for your course